-Back on the ground, I understood that I was not swinging from lianes, but from rattan, you know the stuff they us in furniture, and neither did Tarzan.
+Back on the ground, I understood that I was not swinging from lianes, but from rattan, you know the stuff they us in furniture.
+Did Tarzan know?
 Lianes are rooted in the ground and it would be hard to swing from one tree to the next, especially with one hand, Mr. Tarzan.
 Oh well, this was my fun in the jungle.
 Don’t laugh, you promised.

-Isn’t it funny, certain words, smells, stories, sounds always remind us of certain things.
+Isn’t it funny, certain words, smells, stories and sounds spark memories?
 During the preparation of the recipe of Bamboo Rice Ring with Chicken Tomato Ragu, my Indonesian experience came floating to the surface.

-The Bamboo Rice is a short-grain rice that is infused with the chlorophyll, the green pigments of the bamboo plant, and rich in vitamin B. The green color is retained when cooked.
-The rice does not need any special treatment, just cook for approx. 12 minutes.
+The Bamboo Rice is a short-grain rice that is infused with the chlorophyll, (the green pigment) of the bamboo plant.
+It is rich in vitamin B. The green color is retained when cooked.
+The rice does not need any special treatment.
+The only thing to remember is to cook it in just enough water.
+If you use more water than you need, the green color is washed out with the excess.
 It is a sticky rice and thus ideal for a rice ring.

-I decided to make a flavorful and colorful ragu; one of our neighbors gave us some of their last tomatoes of the year and we still had some rotisserie chicken left over, so I combined that with onion, celery, some tomato puree.
+I decided to make a flavorful and colorful ragu; one of our neighbors gave us some of their own-grown tomatoes and we still had some rotisserie chicken left over.
+I combined that with onion, celery, some tomato puree.

 Bamboo Rice Ring with Chicken Tomato Ragu

 - 1 bay leaf

 - 8 ounces shredded chicken